buttahtoast/helmize/content/getting-started/quickstart.md

 helm dependency update
 ```

-Now we need to add a template which includes the entrypoint for helmize:
+Now we need to add a template that includes the entrypoint for helmize:

 ```Shell